streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 ## Delete a row

-1. Click on the cell of the row you want to delete
+1. Click on a cell of the row you want to delete
 2. Click on the cell properties button and select `Delete row`

 ![Delete a row from the table](/table-row-delete.png)

 ## Move row

-1. Click on the cell of the row you move.
+1. Click on a cell of the row you want to move.
 2. Click on the cell properties button and select `Move row up` to move the row up or `Move row down` to move the row down.

 ![Move a row in the table](/table-move-row.gif)

 ## Insert a column

-1. Click on a cell after which you want to insert a new column.
+1. Click on a cell in a column after which you want to insert a new column.
 2. Click on the `Insert column right` button to insert a new column.

 ![Insert a column in the table](/table-insert-column.gif)

 ## Delete a column

-1. Click on the cell of the column you want to delete
+1. Click on a cell of the column you want to delete
 2. Click on the table properties button and select `Delete column`

 ![Delete a column from the table](/table-delete-column.png)

 ## Move column

-1. Click on the cell of the column you move.
+1. Click on a cell of the column you move.
-2. Click on the table properties button on top and select `Move column right` to move the column right or `Move column left` to move the column right.
+2. Click on the table properties button on top and select `Move column right` to move the column right or `Move column left` to move the column left.

 ![Move a column in the table](/table-move-column.gif)